robseb/rsyocto/doc/guides/9_customYoctoVersions.md

 **Block diagram of the fully automated build system to design new releases**
 <br>

-**This is a more advanced guide of my  [Designing of custom rsyoto versions](7_customVersions.md) to show to use of the build system with custom OpenEmbbeded Yocto Project Linux distributions to automate the entire bootflow for Intel Cyclone V- and Intel Arria 10 SX SoC-FPGA.**
+**This is a more advanced guide of my [Designing of custom rsyoto versions](7_customVersions.md) to show to how use the build system with custom *OpenEmbbeded Yocto Project Linux Distributions* to automate the entire bootflow for *Intel Cyclone V*- and *Intel Arria 10 SX* SoC-FPGA.**
 ___
 <br>